Academic Policies

 • Withdrawal from a Course

 Students who are considering withdrawing from a course are to contact one of the following, preferably in the order listed: instructor, program director, division chair or advisor.
-If, after consultation between the student and the instructor, there is a decision to withdraw through the 60-percent point in the semester or term, it is the responsibility of the student to see that the Change in Schedule Form is completed and submitted to Highlander Central.(The instructor can also process a withdrawal from a course through WebAdvisor.)
-The student should check WebAdvisor to verify that the withdrawal was processed.
+If, after consultation between the student and the instructor, there is a decision to withdraw through the 60-percent point in the semester or term, it is the responsibility of the student to see that the Change in Schedule Form is completed and submitted to Highlander Central.(The instructor can also process a withdrawal from a course through MyMCC.)
+The student should check MyMCC to verify that the withdrawal was processed.

-If, after the 60-percent point in the semester or term and after consultation between the student and the instructor, there is a decision to withdraw, it is the responsibility of the instructor to submit the Change in Schedule Form to Highlander Central or process a withdrawal through WebAdvisor as soon as possible or prior to the last class day of a semester or term.
-The student should check WebAdvisor to verify the withdrawal was processed.
+If, after the 60-percent point in the semester or term and after consultation between the student and the instructor, there is a decision to withdraw, it is the responsibility of the instructor to submit the Change in Schedule Form to Highlander Central or process a withdrawal through MyMCC as soon as possible or prior to the last class day of a semester or term.
+The student should check MyMCC to verify the withdrawal was processed.
 The effective date for withdrawing from a course is the date the withdrawal is processed.

 • Withdrawal from College